Jabed-Hasan/project-setup-backend/Readme.md

-# University Management Backend
+#  Backend Setup

 A backend system for managing  operations built with Node.js, Express, and MongoDB.

 ## Overview

-This project serves as the backend API for a  management system, handling data operations for students, faculty, courses, and administrative functions.
+This project serves as the backend API for a management system, handling data operations for functions.

 ## Technologies Used